ceph/ceph/doc/mgr/dashboard.rst

   Lists all active sync daemons and their status, pools and RBD images including their synchronization state.
 * **CephFS**: List all active file system clients and associated pools, including their usage statistics.
+Evict active CephFS clients.
+Manage CephFS quotas and snapshots.
+Browse a CephFS directory structure.
 * **Object Gateway**: List all active object gateways and their performance counters.
-Display and manage (add/edit/delete) object gateway users and their details (e.g. quotas) as well as the users' buckets and their details (e.g. owner, quotas).
+Display and manage (add/edit/delete) object gateway users and their details (e.g. quotas) as well as the users' buckets and their details (e.g. placement targets, owner, quotas, versioning, multi-factor authentication).
   See :ref:`dashboard-enabling-object-gateway` for configuration instructions.
 * **NFS**: Manage NFS exports of CephFS file systems and RGW S3 buckets via NFS Ganesha.
 See :ref:`dashboard-nfs-ganesha-management` for details on how to enable this functionality.